mzztin/AntiBlock/README.md

 ## Commands
 The plugin has the following (sub-)commands

-´/antiblock info´: Gives you general informations like: is the plugin active
+`/antiblock info`: Gives you general informations like: is the plugin active
-´/antiblock add <place/break> hand´: (player only) Add the block you have in your hand to the place or break list
+`/antiblock add <place/break> hand`: (player only) Add the block you have in your hand to the place or break list
-´/antiblock add <place/break> <id>´: Adds the id to the place or break list
+`/antiblock add <place/break> <id>`: Adds the id to the place or break list
-´/antiblock list´: Shows you all the blocks that are blocked from placing and breaking
+`/antiblock list`: Shows you all the blocks that are blocked from placing and breaking
-´/antiblock on´: Enables the activation feature
+`/antiblock on`: Enables the activation feature
-´/antiblock off´: Disable the activation feature
+`/antiblock off`: Disable the activation feature
-´/antiblock reload´: Reloads the config file
+`/antiblock reload`: Reloads the config file

 ## Config
 `prefix`: This will be infront of every message that the plugin sends out